How to Setup a Self-Signed Certificate in IIS?

 This is the first phase of the Self-Signed Certificate in IIS.
 The final step is binding it to SSL port 443.
 To know how to do it, follow the instructions mentioned below.

-Binding the certificate to the website
+Binding the Certificate to the Website

-After you create your SSL certificate, you must now bind it to the website hosting the Web Adaptor.
-Binding means configuring the SSL certificate for using port 443 on the site.
 Usually, the instructions for binding the SSL certificate with a website keep varying based on the web server’s platform and version.
 We have provided a basic process for binding a certificate in IIS.

 In IIS Manager, follow the steps for binding a certificate to SSL port 443.